-Work & Personal
+Work & Personal Stress/anxiety/depression.

-Stress/anxiety/depression Retirement/Redundancy

 Work related.

-Role (the understanding of) Demands
+Role (the understanding of).

+Demands.

+Changes.

-- 6.4 Telephone consultations remain the most requested type of intervention, however more face to face appointments are being requested.
-During the reporting period TFT responded to 1 critical incident. - 6.5 HR and OD are working with our mental health first aiders across the council to further strengthen the supports on offer to our staff.
-We are actively looking to deliver further mental health first aider courses throughout the year. - 6.6 The Physiotherapy service supports employees with Muscoskeletal and Joint Disorder conditions through the council's Occupational Health Service.
-The service has continued to be provided throughout the quarter using secure face to face appointments, video conferencing and telephone consultations. - 6.7 The council's usage of the Occupational Health Service (OHS) for quarter 2 was 1,054 appointments.
+- 6.4 Telephone consultations remain the most requested type of intervention, however more face to face appointments are being requested. - 6.5 HR&OD are working with our mental health first aiders across the council to further strengthen the supports on offer to our staff.
+We plan to deliver further mental health first aider courses throughout the year. - 6.6 The Physiotherapy Service supports employees with Muscoskeletal and Joint Disorder conditions through the council's Occupational Health Service.
+The service has continued to be provided throughout the quarter using face to face appointments, video conferencing and telephone consultations. - 6.7 The council's usage of the Occupational Health Service (OHS) for quarter 3 was 1,051 appointments offered.
 OHS provides advice and guidance on the impact of ill health on work and what steps the council and/or the employee may make in order to secure a return to work.
 The main appointment types are detailed in the table below:

-Appointment referral type Number Main types of intervention Wellbeing 342 CBT/DBT/Physiotherapy.
-Management 532 Presenting health condition advice and guidance.
-Health surveillance 180 Audio/ Hand Arm vibration/vaccines.
+Appointment referral type Number Main types of intervention Wellbeing 384 CBT/DBT/Physiotherapy.
+Management 445 Presenting health condition advice and guidance.
+Health surveillance 222 Audio/ Hand Arm Vibration/Vaccines.